Torbuntu/AwakenJavaofthedeadjam/README.md

 5. Egypt : Mummies and Anubis :
 ```
 This is obviously just an initial run at setting up the game and planning a rough "sketch" of what it can be.
 The idea is that it is a treasure hunting game gone wrong.
 Your hero travels to a distant location to hunt for mystical coffee beans, but instead ends up waking the dead!
 Fighting off hordes of undead monsters until a megaboss arrives.
 When the megaboss is destroyed the Hero then collects the mystical coffee beans and enjoys the joe of the land.
 (WIP)

+## Day 2

+Created a Git repo with the WIP title Awaken.
+Pushed the project sources to it so I can now work from any computer.
+Downloaded and set up the [FemtoIDE Game Jam Edition](https://github.com/felipemanga/FemtoIDE/releases/tag/v0.0.15b)